CocoCatWeb3-Official/Docs/docs/CocoApp/Tutorials & Examples.md

               └─ content.json
       ```

-2. **onfiguration of account.json and Description of the data Folder**:
+2. **onfiguration of *account.json* and Description of the *data* Folder**:

-+ **account.json**: This file contains the signing account information, including the privateKey (BTC's WIF format private key) and the address (BTC address generated from the privateKey).
-If you choose to manually create and configure this file, running init again will create a folder in the *data* directory for the corresponding address and generate a content.json file.
-During initialization, the correctness of the privateKey and address will also be verified.
++ **account.json**: This file contains the signing account information, including the *privateKey* (BTC's WIF format private key) and the *address* (BTC address generated from the *privateKey*).
+If you choose to manually create and configure this file, running *init* again will create a folder in the *data* directory for the corresponding *address* and generate a *content.json* file.
+During initialization, the correctness of the *privateKey* and *address* will also be verified.

 + **data**: This is the main folder where CocoAPP content is stored.
-Subdirectories are named after the address, and these directories include all files migrated from the *dist* directory, as well as the newly created content.json file.
+Subdirectories are named after the *address*, and these directories include all files migrated from the *dist* directory, as well as the newly created *content.json* file.

-**Important Note**: The privateKey is highly sensitive information.
+**Important Note**: The *privateKey* is highly sensitive information.
 Be sure to store it securely to avoid losing control over the CocoAPP.

 #### Signing Steps